Persistent genital arousal disorder (PGAD) is an unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

-People with chronic, or incurable, persistent genital arousal disorder may eventually lose their notion of sexual pleasure, because the orgasm becomes associated with relief from pain rather than an enjoyable experience.
+People with chronic or incurable PGAD may eventually lose their notion of sexual pleasure because the orgasm has associations with relief from pain rather than enjoyable experiences.

 Priapism, PSAS, and PGAD: What is the difference?

-Some doctors class priapism in men as a type of persistent genital arousal disorder.
+Some doctors class priapism in males as a type of PGAD.
 Priapism is a persistent and unrelenting penile erection without sexual desire.

 Sexual stimulation, masturbation, anxiety, and stress can trigger PGAD.
-Some people find that going to the toilet results in such severe arousal as to be painful.
+Some people also find that going to the toilet results in such severe arousal that it causes pain.

-However, the person with PGAD cannot usually identify the triggers to avoid them, and the causes of the ongoing condition are largely unknown.
+However, a person with PGAD cannot usually identify the triggers to avoid them, and the causes of the ongoing condition are largely unknown.

-In some women, stress causes the onset of the disorder.
-Once the stress is alleviated, the condition tends to calm.
-Some, therefore, think that PGAD may be psychological in nature.
+In some females, stress causes the onset of the disorder.
+Once the stress eases, the condition tends to calm.
+With this in mind, some believe that PGAD may be psychological in nature.

-However, this is not the case in every presentation of PGAD.
-Research has implied a link between PGAD and the veins, hormones, nervous system, and chemical balance after using some types of medication.
+However, this is not the case in every occurrence of PGAD.
+Older research has implied a link between PGAD and the veins, hormones, nervous system, and chemical balance after using some types of medications.

-Research has shown that Tarlov cysts may also cause the condition.
-Tarlov cysts are sacs filled with spinal fluid that appear on the sacral nerve root.
+Other research has shown that Tarlov cysts may also cause the condition.
+These are sacs consisting of spinal fluid that appear on the sacral nerve root.
 Sacral nerves at the bottom of the spine receive electrical signals from the brain, and they relay these instructions to the bladder, colon, and genitals.

 Paresthesia refers to a burning, itching, tingling, or crawling sensation.